orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 unordered is parallel? how about set? or how about all of them but in any ofder?
 How about parallel, in a loop?
 And then parallel in a loop, excluding current one?
 Or excluding ones in a path (any order)

 ---

+<span
+        className="bp5-text-muted">descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures</span>.
+Or: We can point to things to which we don't yet have any (or a definitive) answer.
+Take for instance an extreme of saying: "Whatever this direction is, you need to follow it completely":

+---